-the transition probabilities and hence a shift in the probability distribution of states.
-Figure 17.7C shows a Monte Carlo simulation of the time history of state transitions before and after a step change in clamp voltage.
-When the membrane is clamped to the resting voltage ($V_C=0$), the system spends most of its time in states n_0-n_2 , which are all closed states.
-When the membrane is clamped to a depolarized voltage ($V_C=60$), the system spends most of its time in states n_2-n_4 .
-The channel is open whenever the model is in state n_4 , as reflected in the conductance record shown in Fig. 17.7D.
+The sequence of openings and closings of an individual channel can be simulated using Monte Carlo techniques to randomly generate state transitions with the specified probabilities.
+Recall that the HH rate constants are voltage-dependent, so a change in membrane voltage (Figure 7b) will result in a shift of all the transition probabilities and hence a shift in the probability distribution of states.
+Figure 7c shows a Monte Carlo simulation of the time history of state transitions before and after a step change in clamp voltage.
+When the membrane is clamped to the resting voltage ( $V{\rm C} = 0$ ), the system spends most of its time in states $n_0 - n_2$ , which are all closed states.
+When the membrane is clamped to a depolarized voltage ( $V{\rm C} = 60$ ), the system spends most of its time in states $n_2 - n_4$ .
+The channel is open whenever the model is in state $n_4$ , as reflected in the conductance record shown in Figure 7d.

-Figure 17.8A shows an 8-state Markov model that corresponds to the m^3h gating kinetics of the HH Na+ channel.
-The model is in the open state only when all gates are permissive (state m_3h_1).
-Any state in which the inactivation gate is nonpermissive (h_0) corresponds to an inactivated state of the channel.
+Figure 8a shows an eight-state Markov model that corresponds to the $m^3h$ gating kinetics of the HH Na+ channel.
+The model is in the open state only when all gates are permissive (state $m_3h_1$ ).
+Any state in which the inactivation gate is nonpermissive ( $h_0$ ) corresponds to an inactivated state of the channel.
 According to the HH model, the behavior of the inactivation gate (h) is independent of the three activation gates (m).
 This is reflected in the Markov model by the fact that transitions to an inactivated state can potentially occur from any open or closed state.
 However, careful experimental studies of Na+ channel gating kinetics have revealed that activation and inactivation processes are not completely independent.
-Figure 17.8B shows a more recent Markov model of $\mathrm{Na^+}$ channel gating (Patlak, 1991) that provides a better description of the data.
+Figure 8b shows a more recent Markov model of Na+ channel gating that provides a better description of the data.